comport3/puppet5-hiera-vault-poc/README.md

 Edit the hiera.yaml file, remove the comments (#) and add the Master key noted above (beyond POC this should be changed for a service account with read/list permissions).

 Within the web browser, add a secret as per 'screenshot1.png', then re-run the above 'apply' command - if all is working, you should see the following returned:

 Notice: vault parameter: SUCCESS!
 This 'secret' came from Vault!

 Notice: /Stage[main]/Profile::Vault/Notify[vault parameter: SUCCESS!
 This 'secret' came from Vault!]/message: defined 'message' as 'vault parameter: SUCCESS!
-This \'secret\' came from Vault!'
+This 'secret' came from Vault!'